-13.8 SENIORITY LISTS: The Employer shall make available, upon the Union's request, current Seniority lists.
+13.9 SENIORITY LISTS: The Employer shall make available, upon the Union's request, the current Seniority list.
 The penalty for any failure of the Employer to provide a list shall be limited to providing the Union with a current list when requested.